 Regenesis Management Group works closely with state and federal researchers to develop software and instrumentation to provide critical technology for use in practical applications.
 Regenesis Management Group has collaborated with the United States Department of Agriculture, Agricultural Research Service through a Cooperative Research and Development Agreement to conduct research and develop technology for use by the private sector, designed to facilitate more beneficial use of natural resources.
 The projects have focused on the development of software and technology to aid the agricultural community to better manage their irrigation water use by optimizing consumptive use through deficit irrigation, better cropping practices and return flow management.

 Visit www.ars.usda.gov for more information on the USDA.

 Natural Resources Development and Deficit Irrigation Studies for Water Conservation

-Regenesis Management Group has entered into a long-term research and development contract with Colorado State University to facilitate water conservation research.
+Regenesis Management Group has been involved in long-term research and development contracts with Colorado State University to facilitate water conservation research.
 The research is designed to provide interdisciplinary studies in the areas of agriculture crop optimization, deficit irrigation practices, and managed return flow to better manage water resources for the agriculture community while saving proportional consumptive use for other applications.
 The interdisciplinary team at Colorado State University involves the Warner College of Natural Resources, the College of Engineering, and the College of Agriculture.
-Regenesis Management Group will carry out a collaborative research and development arrangement with Colorado State University focused around studies to optimize limited irrigation techniques while managing return flow, and corollary, to develop instrumentation and monitoring technologies.

 Visit www.colostate.edu for more information on Colorado State University.